simonswu23/Scripts/README.md

 - Gravitational Flux
   - summons gravity for 5 turns on entry, user is immune to gravity effects (is airborne, no evasion lowering, can use anti-gravity attacks) and inversely gains speed in gravity

+- Power Surge
+  - Skips the first time the user needs to charge or recharge.
+In electric terrain, x1.5 special attack and does not need to charge/recharge

+- Gold Envy
+  - Foes can only use attacking moves

 ## Items